dwave-examples/distributed-computing/README.md

 ```
 Solution:  {0: 3, 1: 1, 2: 1, 3: 2, 4: 1, 5: 3, 6: 2, 7: 0, 8: 0, 9: 3, 10: 0, 11: 3, 12: 2, 13: 1, 14: 0, 15: 2}
 Solution energy:  96.0
-Solution validity:  96
+Number of links between partitions:  96
 ```

 and when the solution is drawn:

 ![Partition Plot](readme_imgs/partition.png)

-we see that no neighboring nodes have the same color.
-The validity check checks that that is the case.
+we see that the partitions have equal size.
+The code counts the number of links between partitions.

 ## Code Overview
 Leap's DQM solver accepts problems expressed in terms of a DiscreteQuadraticModel object.
 The DiscreteQuadraticModel contains two dictionaries: